Career Timeline of Oprah Winfrey: Major Achievements and Milestones

 Loading Video...

-April 2014: Oprah Speaks at Fundraiser for Lavern Chatman
+April 2014: Fundraiser speech for Lavern Chatman

-2014: Richest Self-Made Woman in America
+2014: Richest self-made woman in America

-In 2015, Oprah Winfrey's memoir, 'The Life You Want', was announced, following her tour of the same name.
+In 2015, Oprah Winfrey's memoir, "The Life You Want", was announced, following her tour of the same name.

-2016: Oprah selects SuperSoul 100 list of innovators
+2016: Selection for SuperSoul 100 list

 Following the launch of the Super Soul Sunday and SuperSoul Sessions programs on Harpo Productions' SuperSoul TV, in 2016 Oprah Winfrey selected 100 people for the SuperSoul 100 list of "innovators and visionaries who are aligned on a mission to move humanity forward".

-In 2016, Oprah Winfrey endorsed Hillary Clinton in the presidential election, and referred to Republican candidate Donald Trump as a "demagogue".
+In 2016, Oprah Winfrey endorsed Hillary Clinton in the presidential election and referred to Republican candidate Donald Trump as a "demagogue".

-In 2016, the publication of Oprah Winfrey's memoir, 'The Life You Want', was "indefinitely postponed".
+In 2016, the publication of Oprah Winfrey's memoir, "The Life You Want", was "indefinitely postponed".

 January 2017: Joining 60 Minutes